Answers To Common Bakersfield Bankruptcy Questions:

 Is debt consolidation or debt settlement instead of bankruptcy a good idea?

-Many of the companies that do this legwork of debt settlement are scammers.
+There are some reputable companies that can help you with consolidation or settlements.
+Keep in mind, some of the companies that do this legwork of debt settlement are scammers.
 They'll take your money and do little work.
 You may end up in a worse situation than when you started.

 It won't hurt to call your lenders and ask for a reduction in the amount you owe but they will expect an immediate and full payoff in exchange.
 Do you have the money to payoff a large debt completely?
 Most people don't.